Are you Feeling stressed about...

 If you're thinking you may want to withdraw from a course this semester, before you take action, let's talk.
-Kent State Tuscarawas has dedicated resources - for those exact reasons - to support you.
+Kent State Columbiana campuses have dedicated resources - for those exact reasons - to support you.

 We’re here to help!
 Kent State has dedicated resources just for these reasons — to support you.
 Reach out, let’s talk and see how we can help.